GnatLlib/tensor2tensor/tensor2tensor/insights/README.md

     "code": "de",
     "name": "German"
   }],
-  "tfrecord_files": <paths to tfrecord files, wildcard notation supported>, "vocab_file": <path to vocab file with input and target words>
+  "tfrecord_files": <paths to tfrecord files, working directory is the project root, wildcard notation supported>, "vocab_file": <path to vocab file with input and target words, working directory is the project root>
 }
 ```